Make conversations private¶

 ): data that is being created or accessed.
 The contents of this dict depend on the resource and action being accessed.
 See adding scoped authorization handlers below for information on how to get more tightly scoped access control.

-Notice that our simple handler does two things:
+Notice that the simple handler does two things:

 - Adds the user's ID to the resource's metadata.